College Graduates: Student Loan Debt Management 101

 If the real world has you feeling pressured to make ends meet, you're not alone.
 Today's college graduates leave school with an average student loan debt of $30,000, plus an average $3,000 in credit card debt and nearly $30,000 of student debt.
 While there are student loan debt forgiveness programs, those are hard to come by and are becoming even more so.
 So learning how to manage that student loan debt and eventually break free of that burden is a skill you'll need to develop as a newly minted college grad navigating the world of adult finances.

-The tenets of debt management
+The basics of managing student loan debt

 - Making regular principal payments

 In the process of creating a budget, you may realize that your paycheck doesn't adequately cover your expenses.
 This type of cash flow problem must be resolved quickly, or you'll end up with bad credit.

 In making a budget, one of the first things you need to do is be realistic about how much you're going to need for certain expenses.
 You might assume you can live on ramen noodles several nights a week, but in reality you'll likely find that won't work for long.
 So you end up spending more than you planned on carryout or extra groceries.

 You also need to anticipate occasional large expenses.
 Do you own a car?
 Figure on spending several hundred dollars once or twice a year on repairs and upkeep, more if it's a high-mileage vehicle.
 Need to buy one?
 Figure on a couple hundred dollars a month for a used car loan.
 Are you going to be traveling, taking a vacation now and then?
 You need to plan for those costs as part of your monthly budget.
 Christmas shopping?
 Ditto.